 If only that 5 or 7 or 9-year old boy could have verbalized his perception at the time.
 Many times, a son did verbalize such hurts but Dad did not hear his son's cry.
 Other times, little boys simply cannot verbalize their emotional hurts.
-Whatever reason, the opportunity to interrupt this pattern of perceived rejection is lost.
+Whatever the reason, the opportunity to interrupt this pattern of perceived rejection is lost.

 Such young men believe that their fathers did not find them to measure up, and they realize they were never - and still today are not - accepted.
 They are, in a word, rejected.
 Condemned.
 Virtually abandoned: emotionally left to solve their problem on their own.

 Where do we go from here?